 80 watts

-- While firing up this test with both GPUs limited to 80 watts of power, the i7 had a single core score of 1825 points, whereas the Ryzen 7 had a lower score of 1556 points.
+- While firing up this test with both GPUs limited to 80 watts of power, we got a single core score of 1825 points from the i7, whereas the Ryzen 7 had a lower score of 1556 points.

 - With the same limitations in place, the i7 had a multicore score of 17,023, whereas the machine only managed a score of 14,716.
 This is a 16% higher score for the Intel processor.